Seborrheic Dermatitis Eyelids | Understanding The Causes & Treatments

 The root cause of seborrheic dermatitis is unknown.
 However, there are similarities in people who struggle with seborrheic dermatitis.
 There can be one of these present or a combination of symptoms including stress, genes, yeast that lives on the skin’s surface, medical conditions, medication or simply cold, dry weather.

-The segment of population that is most likely to have seborrheic dermatitis is newborns and adults that are between the ages of 30-60.
-Men and people will oily skin are also more susceptible.
+Segments of the population that are most likely to have seborrheic dermatitis are newborns (in which it’s known as cradle cap) and adults that are between the ages of 30-60.
+Men and people with oily skin are also more susceptible.

-If you have one of the following pre-existing conditions — acne, AIDS, alcoholism, depression, eating disorders, epilepsy, heart attack, stroke, Parkinson’s, psoriasis or rosacea — you could also suffer from seborrheic dermatitis.
+If you have one of the following pre-existing conditions — acne, AIDS, alcoholism, depression, eating disorders, epilepsy, heart attack, stroke, Parkinson’s, psoriasis or rosacea — you could also suffer from seborrheic dermatitis more frequently.

-While you may primarily have seborrheic dermatitis on eyelids, you can also see signs of it on your face, in areas around the nose, eyebrows or behind your ears.
-This condition can also show up on other parts of the body such as skin folds, buttocks and groin areas.
+While you may primarily have seborrheic dermatitis on your eyelids, you can also see signs of it on your face, in areas around the nose, eyebrows or behind your ears.
+This condition can also show up on other parts of the body such as skin folds, buttocks, and groin areas.

 If you are suffering from seborrheic dermatitis, you should notice your skin looking red and having an itching or burning sensation.
 The scales that flake off the skin should be moist or oily and white or yellow in color.